The Board of Trustees

 Dr Adam Parr

 Adam Parr has lived and worked in Japan, Australia, Africa and Europe.
 He moved to Oxford in 2006 when he became chief executive and chairman of the Williams Formula One Team, a position he held until 2012.
 He is a qualified barrister, a graduate of Cambridge University and holds a PhD from University College London.
-Apart from sitting on the River Learning Trust board, he is a director of the high-performance engineering group, Cosworth; and chairs Mind Foundry, a spin-out of the University of Oxford’s machine learning group.
+Adam is a venture capitalist who specialises in investing in early stage companies.
+He chairs Oxford Semantic Technologies and is a director of Osler Diagnostics Limited, both spin-outs from the University of Oxford.
+In January 2009 he was appointed a professor of practice at the University of Western Australia.

 Ms Deborah Stanbury

 Deborah Stanbury combines her business skills with her passion for education in her role as a director of a network of preschool music schools that specialise in the wider educational benefits of music.
 She has considerable experience in successfully recruiting and integrating new music schools into the network, believing that success is only achieved if everyone ultimately benefits.
 Her day to day responsibilities include being a coach and mentor to each music school head, as well as overseeing central operations and finance.
 Her previous career roles include running her own business, being finance and operations director of Universal Music, Island Music, Polygram Music Publishing and prior to that a period at Ernst & Young with whom she qualified as a chartered accountant.

 Jeremy Price has over 15 years of experience as school governor having served in both primary and secondary schools in and close to Oxford; he has chaired Finance and Resources committees at both stages.
 He studied architecture and architectural history and a founding director of PDA Group Architects, specialising in design and contract management.